Platycerium, Staghorn Fern : cultivation and care

 - Cover with a cloche or transparent lid to maintain constant humidity.

-- Place in a warm, bright spot, out of direct sunlight.
+- Place in a warm, bright spot, away from direct sunlight.

-- Wait for germination (several weeks to several months), followed by the development of prothalli, then young plants.
+- Wait for germination (several weeks to several months), followed by the development of prothalli and then young plants.

-- Transplant once the young ferns are large enough to handle.
+- Transplant when the young ferns are large enough to handle.

 For more advice, feel free to consult our dedicated guide: “How to Sow Fern Spores?”